177boris/kubernetes-challenge/thoughts.md

 ` kubectl scale deployment/ecom-web --replicas=6 `

-- Also did some load testing using the hey cli tool to simulate web traffic to the website then check out the logs and metrics
+- Also did some load testing using the hey cli tool to simulate web traffic to the website then check out the logs and metrics.
+Back here after realising load testing is required in step 10...never to early to try and break things.

 ![Load testing](./Images/load-test1.png)
 ![Before](./Images/Pods.png)